CouncilofLorien/counciloflorien.github.io/docs/cards/F/foes-shall-fall.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _Corruption._ Playable on a non-Wizard character facing a strike from a Dragon or Drake hazard creature attack.
-If the strike is defeated, discard this card.
-If the strike is not defeated, place creature's card with Foes Shall Fall-creature is considered off to the side.
+> > _Corruption._ ***Playable on a non-Wizard character facing a strike from a Dragon or Drake hazard creature attack.*** If the strike is defeated, discard this card.
+If the strike is not defeated, place creature's card with _Foes Shall Fall_---creature is considered off to the side.
 Target character's company faces an attack from creature at the start of each movement/hazard phase if creature is playable.
-Discard associated creature's card if Foes shall Fall is discarded.
-Discard Foes Shall Fall if attached Dragon or Drake is defeated.
+Discard associated creature's card if _Foes shall Fall_ is discarded.
+Discard _Foes Shall Fall_ if attached Dragon or Drake is defeated.
 If targeted character is a Dwarf, he receives 2 corruption points.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>